 Religious Studies at DePaul expresses the university's distinct identity, which respects engaged pluralistic inquiry in all religious issues and traditions.
 The department is committed to DePaul's Catholic, Vincentian and urban heritage, mission, and identity, and to its goal of establishing the university as a model of diversity.
 The department's course offerings reflect the diversity of the city of Chicago and of the students who attend DePaul.

-The fifteen full-time faculty constitute one of the largest and most diverse undergraduate departments of religious studies in the United States.
+The department faculty constitute one of the largest and most diverse undergraduate departments of religious studies in the United States.
 This size and diversity enables us to offer courses in a wide range of geographical regions and historical periods.
 The research and teaching interests of the faculty include American religious history as well as South and East Asia, the African diaspora, North and Meso-America, the Middle East and Europe.
 The faculty and curriculum includes specialists in Judaism, Christianity, Islam, Hinduism, Buddhism, Confucianism, Taoism, Shinto, as well as Native American, African American, and Latino/a religious traditions.

 In addition to excellence in teaching, the faculty also maintain high standards for research, and are actively engaged in presenting at major academic conferences and publishing their work in high-ranking professional journals.